razoumov/publish/clipboard.md

 You can find a copy of these notes at http://bit.ly/chAnimation.

+In this session we'll be talking about camera animation for a 3D static scene, both in ParaView and VisIt.
+Camera animation is an effective method to produce an engaging animation even when you have a single time-step, so that you cannot evolve your visualization in time.

+In both ParaView and VisIt you can produce animations from the GUI, however, scripting will give you much more control over what you can do inside your animation.

 # Camera animation in ParaView

 Let's open our visualization from the ParaView state file: